-At this week’s Alzheimer’s Association International Conference in Washington, D.C., a report put it bluntly: more than 28 million boomers will develop Alzheimer’s by mid-century and the cost of caring for them will eat up a quarter of all Medicare spending in 2040.
+At the Alzheimer’s Association International Conference in Washington, D.C. in July, a report put it bluntly: more than 28 million boomers will develop Alzheimer’s by mid-century and the cost of caring for them will eat up a quarter of all Medicare spending in 2040.

 During the conference, The Atlantic was holding a forum a few blocks away to address what to do about it.
 “Alzheimer’s is our nation’s costliest disease, about $226 billion,” warned Sen. Susan Collins (R-Maine), chair of the Senate Special Committee on Aging and co-chair of the Alzheimer’s task force.
 “It’s going to bankrupt Medicare and Medicaid if we do not invest in the research.”

 Collins used that word again: “If you look at the tsunami of cases we are going to be facing, we can’t afford not to make this investment.”

 Though the alarm bells have been sounding, no one seems to be responding in proportion to the magnitude of the crisis.
 The question is why?
 The reasons may be as complex as the disease itself.

 We invest almost $6 billion a year for cancer and $4 billion for heart disease, but only $500 to 600 million in Alzheimer's research.

 Dr. David Satcher, the Surgeon General in the Clinton Administration, hoped the 2009 Alzheimer’s Study Group report he helped write would be the “wake up call.”
 AMERICA MUST ACT NOW, read the headline.
 The report compared the coming Alzheimer’s crisis to the prospect of an overwhelming hurricane.
 What if we’d strengthened the levies around New Orleans, La., before Katrina struck?